 2017-18 Theatre Department Fair Share Fee Total: $530

 I am a Musical Theatre Certificate student that is not a Theatre major.
 Do I have to pay Theatre Department Fair Share Fees?

-No. Musical Theatre Certificate students that are Dance and Choral Studies majors can pay for each component separately: $380 for Texas Thespian Festival due August 21, 2017, $75 Production Fees due at the start of each rehearsal process when cast, and $17 for a Theatre Department t-shirt due October 2, 2017.
+No. Musical Theatre Certificate students that are Dance and Choral Studies majors can pay for each component separately: $380 for Texas Thespian Festival due August 21, 2017 (if you would like to attend the TX Thespian Festival), $75 Production Fees due at the start of each rehearsal process when cast, and $17 for a Theatre Department t-shirt due October 2, 2017.

 Fine Arts Building Theatre- FABT

 The smaller theatre at MFAA.
 Most Theatre Department productions are performed in the FABT including the mainstage straight plays and The Rep: Student Directed One Act Play Festival.

 Freshman Orientation- Artist Academy